Apalachicola River

 The Apalachicola River /æpəlætʃᵻˈkoʊlə/ is a river, approximately 160 mi long, in the state of Florida.
 The river's large watershed, known as the Apalachicola, Chattahoochee and Flint (ACF) River Basin, drains an area of approximately 19500 sqmi into the Gulf of Mexico.
-The distance to its farthest head waters (as the Chattahoochee River) in northeast Georgia is approximately 500 mi.
+The distance to its furthest head waters (as the Chattahoochee River) in northeast Georgia is approximately 500 mi.
 Its name comes from Apalachicola Province, an association of Native American towns located on what is now the Chattahoochee River.
-The Spanish included what is now called the Chattahoochee River as part of one river, calling all of it from its origins in the southern Appalachian foothills down to the Gulf of Mexico the Apalachicola.
+The Spanish included what is now named the Chattahoochee River as part of one river, calling all of it from its origins in the southern Appalachian foothills down to the Gulf of Mexico the Apalachicola.

 Description

 The river is formed on the state line between Florida and Georgia, near the town of Chattahoochee, Florida, approximately 60 mi northeast of Panama City, by the confluence of the Flint and Chattahoochee rivers.
 The actual confluence is contained within the Lake Seminole reservoir formed by the Jim Woodruff Dam.
 It flows generally south through the forests of the Florida Panhandle, past Bristol.
 In northern Gulf County, it receives the Chipola River from the west.
 It flows into Apalachicola Bay, an inlet of the Gulf of Mexico, at Apalachicola, Florida.
 The lower 30 mi of the river is surrounded by extensive swamps and wetlands, except at the coast.

 The watershed contains nationally significant forests, with some of the highest biological diversity east of the Mississippi River and rivaling that of the Great Smoky Mountains.
-It has significant areas of temperate deciduous forest as well as longleaf pine landscapes and flatwoods.
+It has prominent areas of temperate deciduous forest as well as longleaf pine landscapes and flatwoods.
 Flooded areas have significant tracts of floodplain forest.
 All of these southeastern forest types were devastated by logging between 1880 and 1920, and the Apalachicola contains some of the finest remaining examples of old growth forest in the southeast.
 The endangered tree species Florida torreya is endemic to the region; it clings to forested slopes and bluffs in Torreya State Park along the east bank of the river.
 The highest point within the watershed is Blood Mountain at 4458 ft, near the headwaters of the Chattahoochee River.